Create A Pollinator’s Paradise

 The diversity of pollinators is amazing.
 By using the principles of Florida-Friendly Landscaping in my yard, I’ve been lucky enough to see pollinators that I didn’t even know existed!

-But, to be honest, it’s not really about luck at all…
+But, in reality, it’s not about luck at all…

-Florida-Friendly Landscaping principles are designed to bring your landscape to life.
+Following the Florida-Friendly Landscaping principles can help bring your landscape to life.
 Using the right plants for your site conditions, managing pests responsibly, and creating vibrant, functional habitat… if you build it, they will come!

-(BONUS: Some of these pollinators perform beneficial services in return, like providing beneficial pest-patrols!)
+(BONUS: Many of these pollinators perform helpful garden services in return, like providing beneficial pest-patrols!)

 In honor of National Pollinator Week, I’ve compiled a few pollinator-related tips & resources below.
 Just a few ways to help bring life to your landscape & community!